 |

-Body is of medium length, neither cobby nor roached, but rather approaching hollowness from underneath as the flanks should be well tucked up.
+| Body: | Body is of medium length, neither cobby nor roached, but rather approaching hollowness from underneath as the flanks should be well tucked up.
+Topline should show the hindquarters to be as high as or a trifle higher than the shoulders.

 Back should be short, well coupled and powerful.